rashmikanaveen/my-submissions/part2/countries/README.md

 # Data for countries

-This application provides a minimal setup to view information from different countries and also get current wether data of relevent Capital from [openweathermap](https://openweathermap.org/) and show it
+This application provides a minimal setup to view information from different countries and also get current weather data of relevant Capital from [openweathermap](https://openweathermap.org/) and show it

 eg:-